Berberine and Goldenseal Supplements Review

-Another small study found that men and women with metabolic syndrome who took 500 mg of berberine hydrochloride 3 times daily with meals had significant decreases in blood sugar and insulin levels, as well as body mass index (BMI), and in women, waist circumference -- while those who took a placebo had no significant changes.
+A small study found that men and women with metabolic syndrome who took 500 mg of berberine hydrochloride 3 times daily with meals had significant decreases in blood sugar and insulin levels, as well as body mass index (BMI), and in women, waist circumference -- while those who took a placebo had no significant changes.
 Triglyceride levels and systolic blood pressure also decreased significantly among those who took berberine; cholesterol levels were not measured (Perez-Rubio, Metab Syndr Relat Discord 2013).

 In a review of 14 clinical studies, researchers concluded that berberine appears to be beneficial for reducing blood sugar, although larger, high-quality studies are needed to confirm this (Dong, Evid Based Complement Alternat Med 2012).The most common side effects reported in the studies were gastrointestinal symptoms, such as diarrhea, constipation, gas and abdominal pain, but no serious adverse reactions were reported.

 A combination of berberine (500 mg) and red yeast rice (providing 3 mg of lovastatin), taken once daily, was found to further reduce LDL and total cholesterol levels in a 47-year-old woman with statin intolerance and familial hypercholesterolemia who was already being treated with the non-statin cholesterol-lowering medications evolocumab and ezetimibe.
 The prescription medications lowered her LDL and total cholesterol levels from 363 mg/dL and 445 mg/dL, respectively, to 115 mg/dL and 185 mg/dL, and adding the berberine and red yeast rice further lowered her levels to 68 mg/dL and 143 mg/dL, respectively (Parra-Virto, Clin Investig Arterioscler 2018).